The WEDEMEYERs of Eastern Australia, Chapter 3

 GHL's 165 acre farm in Gayndah GHL WEDEMEYER's farm: Burnett River, Gayndah.
 See arrow and highlight.
 Photo: PD Strong, 2004

-The image to the left shows Burnett River & Gayndah, in a direction ESE and 6 km from Mt Gayndah (345m).
+The image to the left shows the Burnett River & Gayndah, photographed in a direction ESE and 6 km from Mt Gayndah (345m).
 GHL's 165 acre farm is on a river meander & is highlighted and arrowed.

 Gayndah school residence on GHL's lodging-house land.
-Photo: PD Strong, 2004

-The image to the right shows the Gayndah school residence, which is located on GHL's lodging-house land.
 Note the red roof of the school, on the left of the residence.

-In 1862 in several court cases, GHL described himself as: "I am a shoe maker residing in Gayndah and I also keep a lodging house (in Meson St)....".
-Transcriptions of these cases give some insight into GHL’s life as a meticulous record keeper,as well as the rough nature of life at that time.
+1858 continued to be a big year for GHL!
+Two days after making his allegiance, he successfully sued a Mr Hood in the Gayndah Small Debts Court vi).
+The first paper published in Gayndah was the “Burnett Argus and the North Queensland Advertiser” on 29 Apr 1861.
+A list of advertisers in this issue included Louis Wedemeyer, boots and shoes.
+GHL was back in court in 1862 vii), when he described himself as: "I am a shoe maker residing in Gayndah and I also keep a lodging house (in Meson St)....".
+Transcriptions of these cases give some insight into GHL’s life as a meticulous record keeper, as well as the rough nature of life at that time.
 We are also told of GHL as a significant employer …… one employee was Caroline JOHAN, who had been in GHL's "service for the last three years", which suggests that his lodging house started operation in 1859.
 Significantly for my branch of the WEDEMEYER family, the court reporter nearly always gave a phonetic type spelling of GHL's surname to a "WEDEYMERE" which must have been how GHL's neighbours and employees pronounced it.
 See the further discussion of the pronunciation of our family name here.
-GHL made prominent front-page advertising for his bootmaking in 1866 and 1867 in the "Burnett Argus", see this sample here, taken from the 5 Jan 1867 issue.
+GHL made prominent front-page advertising for his bootmaking in 1866 and 1867 in the Burnett Argus, see this sample here, taken from the 5 Jan 1867 issue.
 Louis WEDEMEYER must have been a smart businessman, his concept of "small profits and quick returns" in this advertisement, predated Woolworth's concept.

 GHL followed the business strategy of diversification from an early date.
 As well as bootmaking and lodging house keeping, GHL had started his family's interest in horses, which continues to the present date.
 Some of GHL's livestock were described in an advertisement in the Burnett Argus on June 19, 1862: